A reading from the gospel according to Luke 11:15-26

 When we are divided, we know Satan is at work.
 When people in the Church are constantly opposed to each other, the church will not last long.
 However, we give thanks to God because He is stronger than any kingdom, power or authority.
 He will never allow Satan to triumph within His Church (Matthew16:18).

 “United we stand, divided we fall” and “In union, there is strength” are old maxims.
-For the Kingdom of God to be fully realized, we need to stand united with Jesus our Lord and savior in order to crush the effort of the enemy to divide us.
-His name is powerful enough for the devil to tremble and flee.
+For the Kingdom of God to be fully realized, we need to stand united with Jesus our Lord and savior in order to crush the effort of the enemy who wants to see us divided and fall.
+His name alone is powerful enough for the devil to tremble and flee.
 Let us stand on guard against disunity among believers.
 More importantly, let us always invoke the name of Jesus to cast out the demons among us and within us.